JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 - Reduce Source video Quality

 ### Active Inference
 In order to choose which measure is used to uphold QoS/SLOs, the edge node uses Active Inference.

-## controller
+## Controller
 The controller is used to coordinate the edge nodes.

-# Ways of upholding SLOs
+# Implementation
-- Give some of your tasks to other Node
+## Serialization
-- Reduce FPS, i.e. skip frames.
-Example: 30 fps source video --> skip every 3rd frame to end up with 20fps video.
+### msgpack vs pickle:
-- Switching to faster YOLO model
+- performance: Similar performance for larger data (i.e. video frames).
+Pickle faster on smaller data.
-- Reducing size of input frame, e.g 1080p -> 720p
+- size: msgpack is always slightly smaller

 # SLO Ideas
 ## General Ideas